How to update your CV and social media after a career break

-The good news is that your CV doesn’t have to be perfect; it needs to be an authentic representation of all you would bring to the role – and that includes the valuable skills you have obtained during your time out of the workplace – with the perspective that brings.
+The good news is your CV doesn’t have to be perfect, it just needs to be an authentic representation of what you would bring to the role.
+This includes the valuable skills you’ve honed during your time out of the workplace – with the enriching perspective that brings.

-As a co-lead on the EY Reconnect programme, with 15 years’ recruitment and career coaching experience, I share my advice to make your CV stand out after you have taken a career break.
+As a co-lead on the EY Reconnect programme, with 15 years’ recruitment and career coaching experience, here are my six top tips to help you make a great impression.

-- Tailor your CV: A good application makes clear where & how your experience is relevant.
-Use the job spec and company research to clearly demonstrate where you add value.
-Following a career break, make a link between the budgeting, project management or delegation you have become an expert in and why this adds value to a company that truly values diverse talent.
+A good application makes clear where and how your experience is relevant.
+Use the job description and your own company research to clearly demonstrate where you add value.
+For example, your career break may have called for your budgeting, project management or delegation skills – at home or elsewhere.
+Make the link to show why this benefits a company that values diverse talent.

-- Personal Statement or Profile: Include four or five sentences to introduce who you are and summarise your core skills, experience and qualifications from your professional career, plus activities during your career break.
+Include four or five sentences to introduce who you are and summarise your core skills, experience and qualifications.
+Draw from your professional career and activities during your career break.
 Think of this as your elevator pitch to the employer and let them know why they would want to hire you.

-- Education & qualifications: Be factual and specific about academic and professional qualifications.
-Never be tempted to embellish grades or courses studied, but equally don’t forget to include any learning you have done for your own self-development.
-Many individuals have taken up valuable study whilst on a career break, which shows energy and passion that employers find really appealing.
+Be factual and specific about academic and professional qualifications.
+Never be tempted to embellish grades or courses studied, but equally, don’t forget to include any learning you’ve done for your own self-development.
+Many individuals have taken up valuable study during a career break, which shows energy and passion that employers find appealing.

-- The career break itself: A career break should be summarised and celebrated as such, and not disguised other ways.
-Clearly state the years and reasons for the break (for example “parental leave“) and don’t overlook any commitments or interests outside of corporate life.
-Our first EY Reconnect programme included individuals who had run charities, and chaired the PTA shows – which definitely show drive, commitment and plenty of tenacity!
+A career break should be summarised and celebrated as such, and not disguised other ways.
+Clearly state the years and reasons for the break (for example ‘parental leave’) and don’t overlook any commitments or interests outside of corporate life.
+Our first EY Reconnect programme included individuals who’d run charities, and chaired PTA events, which definitely show drive, commitment and plenty of tenacity!

-- Think of your CV as your transition plan: A CV is a marketing document to showcase the skills, ability and confidence that can really secure your next role.
-A strong CV will help you set goals or identify any skills gaps that you can address as you successfully cross the bridge back to work after a career break.
+A CV is a marketing document to showcase the skills, ability and confidence that can secure your next role.
+A strong CV will help you set goals or identify any skills gaps you can address as you successfully cross the bridge back to work after a career break.